mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 The best interface among the ones available seems to be  Beermapping API <http://beermapping.com/api/>, which makes it possible to search for beer restaurants.

+**NOTE** the Beermapping API is currently not functioning properly.
+There is a replacement created for this course, see https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/beermapping.md

 Applications which make use of beermaping API need a singular API key.
 You can retrieve a key at https://beermapping.com/api/, after logging in to the page (after logging in edit the url in your browser's address bar back to https://beermapping.com/api/).
 This is a common procedure in use for the larger part of modern free interfaces.

 The API's services are listed at the page http://beermapping.com/api/reference/